akira2963753/riscv-cpu-fpga/README.md

-# RISC-V Pipelined CPU on FPGA
+# RISC-V PROCESSOR on FPGA

 A 32-bit pipelined RISC-V processor supporting **RV32I** and **RV32M** instruction sets, implemented and verified on FPGA.